-The Zachary-Tolbert House in Cashiers, North Carolina is a rare example of vernacular Greek Revival style architecture in the North Carolina mountains.
+The Zachary-Tolbert House in Cashiers is a rare example of vernacular Greek Revival style architecture in the North Carolina mountains.
 Remaining virtually unaltered for 150 years, the house serves as a monument to the pioneer settlers of Cashiers Valley.

 The three families that followed used the house only as a summer dwelling, never adding electricity, plumbing, central heat, or paint to the interior walls.
 The plain-style furniture crafted by Mordecai was sold with the house and remains on display today.
-Through the years each resident family left messages (graffiti) on the walls, denoting business transactions, birthdays, visitors, and secrets yet to be deciphered.
+Through the years each resident family left graffiti on the walls, marking business transactions, birthdays, visitors, and secrets yet to be deciphered.

 The Tolbert family enjoyed and cared for the house through most of the twentieth century until its purchase and subsequent donation to the Cashiers Historical Society.
 The house is now listed on National Register of Historic Places.

-In addition to viewing the eight-room house, visitors are encouraged to walk the trails which may date back to prehistoric times, see the two springs on the property, and view the archaeology exhibits.
+In addition to viewing the eight-room house, visitors are encouraged to walk the trails that date back to prehistoric times, see the two springs on the property, and view the archaeology exhibits.

 Hours of Operation